mspnp/cloud-design-patterns/docs/retry.md

 }
 ```

-## Next steps
+## Next steps <<RBC: Still think this heading is dorky.>>

 - [Circuit Breaker pattern](circuit-breaker.md).
 The Retry pattern is useful for handling transient faults.
-If a failure is expected to be more long-lasting, it might be more appropriate to implement the Circuit Breaker pattern.
+If a failure is expected to be more long lasting, it might be more appropriate to implement the Circuit Breaker pattern.
 The Retry pattern can also be used in conjunction with a circuit breaker to provide a comprehensive approach to handling faults.
 - [Transient Fault Handling Application Block](https://msdn.microsoft.com/library/hh680934.aspx).
 - [Connection Resiliency / Retry Logic](https://msdn.microsoft.com/en-us/data/dn456835.aspx)